sourcelevel/guidelines/resources/git_workflow.md

 If you realize that a single branch won't be enough, you can create more branches to detail your work of this User Story card.
 For example, let us imagine the following scenario:

-We have a User Story `Collect issues line numbers` which its number in ClubHouse is `123`.
+We have a User Story `Collect issues line numbers` which its number in Shortcut is `123`.

 ![https://github.com/sourcelevel/guidelines/blob/main/images/user_story_flow.png](https://github.com/sourcelevel/guidelines/blob/main/images/user_story_flow.png)